AnyFetch/developers.anyfetch.com/guides/projections.md

 }
 ```

 When the user enter a search query, he'll only want a small snippet of this data.
 Loading everything would clutter the network and slow down your app.
-People will hate it, they'll leave your app, eat and get fat.
-We don't want that, and we sincerely hope that, as a dev, you don't want that too.
+People would hate it, they'll leave your app, eat and get fat.
+We don't want that, and we sincerely hope that, as a dev, you don't want that either.

-So we need to reduce the datas being transferred.
+So we need to reduce the amount of data being transferred.
 For this, we define projections, taking the original `metadatas` object hash and generating a new, simplified hash.

 For instance, take the following projector :